Supernova bounds on new scalars from resonant and soft emission: Discussion

 There are various possible extensions to our work.
-For example, we did not take into account thermal corrections to the nucleon dispersion relations or residue factor, which may be important.
+For example, we did not take into account thermal and in-medium corrections to the nucleon dispersion relations or residue factor, which may be important.
+Specifically, it is known that in-medium effects could significantly affect nucleon masses reducing them by roughly $10\% - 40\%$ (see~\cite{Steiner:2012rk}, as well as a recent work incorporating this effect into the supernova cooling constraints for BSM particles~\cite{Carenza:2019pxu}).
+We expect that a careful analysis of this effect might strengthen the inferred constraints.
 As mentioned, it would also be useful to calculate the rate of leptophilic scalar emission by semi-Compton processes.
 Given recent suggestions that the muon abundance in supernovae might be substantial \cite{Bollig:2017lki} it could also be interesting to investigate whether resonant production of a scalar that couples dominantly to muons might be possible (see Refs.~\cite{Croon:2020lrf,Caputo:2021rux,Alda:2024cxn} for related work).

 Although we have focused on the impact of the produced scalars on the evolution of a supernova and in particular the resulting neutrino burst, in specific theories there could be other signals.
-For example, it might be possible to detect the products of decays of the scalar to SM particles outside the neutrinosphere (analogous decays of axions, dark photons and Kaluza-Klein gravitons to photons have previously been considered, see e.g. Refs.~\cite{Hannestad:2001jv,Kazanas:2014mca,Jaeckel:2017tud,DeRocco:2019njg}).
+For example, it might be possible to detect the products of decays of the scalar to SM particles outside the neutrinosphere (analogous decays of BSM particles to photons and neutrinos have previously been considered, see e.g. Refs.~\cite{Hannestad:2001jv,Kazanas:2014mca,Jaeckel:2017tud,DeRocco:2019njg,Fiorillo:2022cdq,Diamond:2023scc}).
 Moreover, besides detecting the products of such decays directly, it might be possible to infer their presence by the energy they transfer to the supernova envelope.
 Indeed, the observed supernovae luminosities have been used to set limits on various feebly-interacting particles in the past~\cite{Sung:2019xie, Caputo:2022mah}.
 A detailed analysis of such signals could lead to additional constraints on new light scalars, or, if we are fortunate enough to observe a new nearby supernova, an opportunity to discover BSM physics.

 Finally, it could be interesting to investigate whether mixing with the longitudinal photon could affect the cosmological dynamics of new light scalars.
 For example, resonant conversion, which would occur at particular times in the early Universe, might have an impact on the scalar's abundance (similar effects have been studied for dark photon dark matter \cite{Redondo:2008ec}).